Private Lessons, One-Day Workshops, Multi-Week Classes, After-School Programs, Gift Certificates, and MORE!

 “Learn to sew from a community of industry professionals teaching and guiding novices and experts alike!”

-Top rated school for sewing lessons in New York City, Brooklyn Sewing Academy is your one stop shop for sewing classes, group workshops, and private sewing lessons.
-First stop off the A and F trains in Brooklyn.
-Easy to get to from Manhattan, New Jersey, and Long Island.
+We are proudly the top rated school for sewing lessons in New York City on Google.
+Brooklyn Sewing Academy is your one stop shop for college tutoring, beginner sewing classes, group workshops, and private sewing lessons to develop unique projects, clothing collections, improve your teaching skills and more.

 Based in Dumbo, the Brooklyn Sewing Academy is an educational and creative center designed to achieve your sewing goals and make your creative dreams a reality.
 We specialize in textiles and sewing related specialties.
 Our community of educators can develop and enhance the sewing skills of weekend warriors and industry professionals alike, for everyone age 9 and up.
 From sewing basics to backpacks, from dog toys to wedding gowns, we’ve got you covered!